MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 **Cause:** Occurs due to a problem with your internet connectivity.

-**Resolution:** Verify that the VNet being used for SCOM Managed Instance creation has outbound internet access by creating another virtual machine on the network.
+**Resolution:** Verify that the VNet being used for SCOM Managed Instance creation has outbound internet access by creating test virtual machine on the same subnet as SCOM Managed Instance and test out bound connectivity from test virtual machine.

-### General troubleshooting steps for internet connectivity
+### General troubleshooting steps for [internet connectivity](https://download.microsoft.com/download/2/3/a/23a14c00-8adf-4aba-99ea-6c80fb321f3b/SCOMMI%20Validation%20and%20Troubleshooter%20(1).zip)

-1. Create a virtual machine in the subnet selected for SCOM Managed Instance creation and sign in to the VM.
+1. Generate a new virtual machine (VM) running on Windows Server 2022 or 2019 within the chosen subnet for SCOM Managed Instance creation.
+Sign into the VM and configure its DNS server to use the same DNS IP that was utilized during the creation of the SCOM Managed Instance.

+2. You can either follow the step-by-step instructions provided below, or if you are familiar with PowerShell,execute the specific check called `Invoke-ValidateStorageConnectivity` in the *[ScomValidation.ps1](https://download.microsoft.com/download/2/3/a/23a14c00-8adf-4aba-99ea-6c80fb321f3b/SCOMMI%20Validation%20and%20Troubleshooter%20(1).zip)* script, For further details on running the validation script independently on your test machine, refer **[General guidelines for running the validation script](#general-guidelines-for-running-validation-script)**.

+3. Open the Powershell ISE in admin mode and set *Set-ExecutionPolicy* as *Unrestricted*.

-2. To check the internet connectivity, run the following command:
+4. To check the internet connectivity, run the following command:

       ```powershell
       Test-NetConnection www.microsoft.com -Port 80
       ```

-      This command verifies the connectivity to *www.microsoft.com* on port 80.
+      This command verifies the connectivity to *[www.microsoft.com](https://www.microsoft.com/)* on port 80.
 If this fails, it indicates an issue with outbound internet connectivity.

-3. To verify the DNS settings, run the following command:
+5. To verify the DNS settings, run the following command:

       ```powershell
       Get-DnsClientServerAddress